appbaseio/Docs/src/datamodel.md

 Data in Appbase is stored as JSON objects.
 Appbase supports flexible schema, i.e. the properties of the JSON object need not be defined in advance.

 Although Appbase supports storing embedded JSON objects and arrays, we discourage this behavior of denormalization.
 The data is **NEVER** needed to be denormalized in a Graph.
-In this document we will see how you can store different kinds data (primitive values, objects, arrays and sets), create relationships amongst them, normalize, and do literally anything, as it is a fucking graph.
+In this document we will see how you can store different kinds data (primitive values, objects, lists), create relationships amongst them, normalize, and do literally anything, as it is a fucking graph.

 ## Concepts